 Ryan Britt wants to make it clear that you like him because he’s a scoundrel—there aren’t enough scoundrels in your life.

-Emily Asher-Perrin doesn’t know where you get your delusions, laserbrain.
+Emmet Asher-Perrin doesn’t know where you get your delusions, laserbrain.